 On May 20, 2006, we entered into an amended and restated \$5.5 million revolving line of credit with Brown Brothers.
-At September 30, 2006, \$1.10 million in principal and interest was outstanding under this facility and \$4.4 million was available under this facility, after adjustment for borrowing base limitations.
-This credit facility includes customary financial covenants, including restrictions on incurring additional debt, and borrowings under the loan accrue interest at the bank's prime rate.
-The rate of interest at September 30, 2006 was 8.25%.
+At , 2006, \$ million was outstanding under this facility and \$ million was available under this facility, after adjustment for borrowing base limitations.
+This credit facility includes customary financial covenants, and borrowings under the loan accrue interest at the bank's prime rate.
+The rate of interest at , 2006 was 8.0%.
 We have granted the lender a first priority security interest in all of the tangible and intangible assets, including intellectual property rights, of LeMaitre Vascular, Inc. and one of our wholly-owned subsidiaries.
 We intend to use a portion of our proceeds from this offering to pay down this revolving credit facility in full.
 The revolving credit facility expires on February 6, 2008.
 See "Use of Proceeds."

 In connection with our lending arrangements with Brown Brothers, we have agreed to pay Brown Brothers a fee payable upon completion of this offering.
 The fee is equal to 7.5 basis points, or 0.075%, of the pre-public offering valuation of LeMaitre Vascular at the execution of the initial public offering.
-Based on an assumed initial public offering price of \$9.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, we estimate that this fee will equal approximately \$66,000.
+Based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, we estimate that this fee will equal approximately \$ .
 See "Use of Proceeds."